RizaHKhan/khanr-portfolio/README.md

 ## Partials vs View Helpers

 If there is lots of Ruby code, use a view helper.
 Otherwise, use a partial with there is lots of HTML code.

+## Heroku Deployment
+1.
+To set **config vars** from the terminal:
+`heroku config:set KEY=VALUE`
+The key/value pairs can be found if your .env file.

+2.